 If you are looking for inspiration for the design of your future cafe, Pinterest and Instagram are good places to start searching.
 But you keep coming back to the same question: how much money do you need to open a cafe?
 Get a better idea of how much your furniture will cost you by visiting WebstaurantStore!

 Even if you’re going to open a small cafe, you’ll require a cafe POS system to take orders and payments.

 If you choose a cloud-based solution, you’ll be able to work with a cost-effective and compact set of powerful POS equipment.
 Our monthly subscription plan is also affordable, starting from $45.
 Just make sure it has all the features you need:

 A tablet POS app that allows you to create your own floor plan for your dining area, so that waiters know when to assign orders to tables.

 An inventory management tool for you to know in real-time what products are in stock and get low stock alerts.

-Marketing tools for running promotions and loyalty programs, like happy hours, discounts, and bonus programs using POS built-in features.
+Marketing tools for running promotions and loyalty programs, like happy hour, discounts, and bonus programs using POS built-in features.

 If a consulting agency helps you with opening your own cafe, they can assist you in selecting and buying all the essential equipment and supplies for your kitchen.
 They may be authorized resellers of one or several vendors or just recommend a reliable supplier in your area.

 As an owner of a fully functional cafe, you’ll have to consider a huge selection of commercial kitchen equipment and meet countless vendors.
-Before you open your own cafe and run it for a while, it would be quite hard to decide what equipment is essential to buy and what you can do without.
+Before you open your own cafe and run it for a while, it will be quite hard to decide what equipment is essential to buy and what you can do without.